cynthiateeters/hap-blog-starter/content/blog/hybit-fonts-lab.md

   - variable-fonts
 ---

-{% hapPose "laptop", "HAP diving into typography", 200 %}
+{% hapPose "letters", "HAP exploring typography", 400 %}

 Hey everyone!
 I just finished building my typography learning lab, and WOW, did I learn some things that completely changed how I think about fonts on the web!